 To assist you in conceptualizing your data collection, and hopefully to answer some of the most frequently asked questions concerning how to report data, let's work through a hypothetical department.
 In working through this sample department, please refer to the completed copy of the data collection form.
+Our Data Item List will also help you identify data elements and details required for data collection.

 Suppose University X has a Political Science Department that offers course work through the doctorate degree.
 That information would be entered at the top of the data form, along with the appropriate CIP identifier which, for Political Science, is 45.10.